aaronwolen/pandoc-letter/README.md

 	 - New York, NY
 	...

-Note that each address component should start with a hypen.
+Note that each address component should start with a hyphen.
 The provided example letter can be compiled with the following command:

 ```
-pandoc --template=template-letter.tex example/letter.md -o letter.pdf
+pandoc --template=template-letter.tex -V blockquote example/letter.md -o example/letter.pdf
 ```

+You can see the PDF output [here](https://github.com/aaronwolen/pandoc-letter/blob/master/example/letter.pdf).

 ## Extra features